Fiscal Management

 Reviewed: 10/12; 5/15

-The Board of Directors, when it is deemed necessary, shall seek the advice of their attorney in all cases of special assessments against the school district (paving, sewer, etc.).
+The Board of Directors, when it is deemed necessary, will seek the advice of their attorneys in all cases of special assessments against the school district (i.e. paving, sewer, etc.).

-The recommendations of the attorney shall be given deep consideration as they relate to the recommended action of the Board of Directors in any special assessment case.
+The recommendations of the attorneys will be given deep consideration as they relate to the recommended action of the Board of Directors in any special assessment case.

 Adopted: 6/70